enkidevs/curriculum/go/go-introduction/variables-and-initialization/initialization.md

 ## Practice

-Which of these is not a correct way of initializing a string variable?
+Which of these variables are incorrectly initialized?

 ```go
 var a = "Stefan"